w3c/yml2vocab/README.md

 ## Acknowledgement

 The original idea, structure, and script (in Ruby) was created by Gregg Kellogg for v1 of the Credentials Vocabulary and with a vocabulary definition using CSV.
-The CSV definitions have been changed to YAML, and the script itself has been re-written in TypeScript.
+The CSV definitions have been changed to YAML, and the script itself has been re-written in TypeScript (and developed further since).